vishak-kavalur/visitor-management/docs/user-guide.md

 ### Logging In

-1. Navigate to the login page at `/login`
+1. Navigate to the login page at `http://localhost:4000/login`
 2. Enter your email address and password
 3. Click "Sign In"
 4. If you've forgotten your password, contact your system administrator

+**Note**: The system uses token-based authentication without cookies.
+Your authentication token is stored securely and automatically managed by the application.

 ### Dashboard Overview

 After logging in, you'll be directed to the main dashboard, which provides:

 - Summary statistics
-- Recent visit information
+- Real-time visit information
 - Pending approvals (if applicable to your role)
 - Navigation to different system sections

 The sidebar navigation shows options available to your role.

+### Real-time Updates

+The system now features real-time updates for:
+- New visitor registrations
+- Visit status changes
+- Approval notifications
+- Check-in and check-out events

+These updates appear automatically without needing to refresh the page.

 ## SuperAdmin Guide